Creating Resume with No Work Experience

-Those, who are sure of their powers, should follow the guideline below and they’ll automatically increase chances of gaining the job of their dreams with a help of a well-thought-out application document.
-All you need to do is focusing on all of your best qualities, skills and character features.
+Those, who are sure of their powers, should follow the guideline below and they’ll automatically increase their chances of gaining the job of their dreams with a help of a well-thought-out application document.
+All you need to do is focus on all of your best qualities, skills, and character features.

 1. Mention Experience Useful for Applying for Position

-Frist of all, don’t get caught in an endless loop of your past work experience.
-Your personal, voluntary or community projects, as well as extracurricular involvement, counts as much, as your paid positions at another job.
+First of all, don’t get caught in an endless loop of your past work experience.
+Your personal, voluntary, or community projects, as well as extracurricular involvement, counts as much, as your paid positions at another job.

 2. Try to Seem Indispensable and Compelling to the Recruiter